nabinthomas/amazert/README.md

 make commit #commits the built package so that it can be checked in, and used by the Android App later

+The package amazert/amazert.pkg will be packaged with the android app for installing during the initial setup